x1r15/PT_HttpRequestFramework/README.md

 >
 > Then the value can be easily converted to String:
 > ```Apex
-> String devName = HttpRequestTypes.MyFirstRequest.name();
+> String identifier = HttpRequestTypes.MyFirstRequest.name();
 > ```
 >
 > This will allow you to avoid magic strings in your code.
 >
+> Alternatively, if that seems overkill, you can always use constant stored within a relevant business class
+> ```Apex
+> public static final String Identifier = 'MyFirstRequest';
+> ```

 ## PT_Http

 [Visit](force-app/main/default/classes/HttpRequest/PT_Http.cls) | Wrapper around native **Http** class meant to provide central place for all requests and responses to come through.
+That's a class that ultimately decides if the mocked response should be returned.
+If active mock is associated with the request, it *will not be sent*, instead a mocked version of HttpResponse will be returned.
+For more information check [runtime mocks](#runtime-mocking) section.

 ### Usage